h3xar0n/aws-security/README.md

 ### Encryption in transit
 - End-to-end encryption _between_ a user and S3 entails using TLS; it does not entail server-side encryption (SSE) for S3, which is encryption at rest.

-## AWS Trusted Advisor
-- Checks security groups for rules that allow unrestricted access (0.0.0.0/0) to specific ports such as SSH.
-  - Unrestricted access increases opportunities for malicious activity (hacking, denial-of-service attacks, loss of data).
-  - The ports with highest risk are flagged red, and those with less risk are flagged yellow.
-  - Ports flagged green are typically used by applications that require unrestricted access, such as HTTP and SMTP.
-- AWS Config can alert you to any modifications to a security group but will not perform a check for unrestricted access.
-- Running a manual check or a full penetration test is not an efficient way to get this information.

 ## AWS Lambda
 - For Lambda to send logs to CloudWatch, the function execution role needs to permission to write to CloudWatch.